UW-Madison-DataScience/swcarpentry-workflows-in-practice/resources.md

 * For help/questions, email our team of instructors/helpers: swc-dc-help@lists.wisc.edu
 * To join us as a helper/instructor in the future, send us an email to swc-dc@lists.wisc.edu, and/or join our mailing list by sending a blank email to join-swc-dc@lists.wisc.edu
 * Learn about future workshops and campus computing resources by joining the [Data Science Hub](http://datascience.wisc.edu/) email list.
-To join send an email to [join-dshubcommunity@lists.wsic.edu](mailto:join-dshubcommunity@lists.wsic.edu)
+To join send an email to [join-dshubcommunity@lists.wisc.edu](mailto:join-dshubcommunity@lists.wisc.edu)

 # Links and tutorials for independent learning